Pakistani Americans: Culture

-Like the terms "Asian American" or "South Asian American", the term "Pakistani American" is also an umbrella label applying to a variety of views, values, lifestyles, and appearances.
+As with the terms "Asian American" or "South Asian American," the term "Pakistani American" is an umbrella term applying to a variety of views, values, lifestyles, and appearances.
 Although Pakistani Americans retain a strong ethnic identity, they are known to assimilate into American culture while at the same time keeping the culture of their ancestors.
-Pakistani Americans are known to assimilate more easily than many other immigrant groups because they have fewer language barriers (English was an official language of Pakistan and widely spoken in the country among professional classes), more educational credentials (immigrants are disproportionately well educated among Pakistanis), and come from a similarly diverse, relatively tolerant, and multi-ethnic society.
-In addition to national identity, many Pakistani Americans also identify with their ethnic group (i.e. Punjabi Americans, Pashtun Americans, Balochi Americans, Sindhi Americans, etc).
+Pakistani Americans are known to assimilate more easily than many other immigrant groups because they have fewer language barriers (English is a co-official language of Pakistan and widely spoken in the country among professional classes), higher educational credentials (immigrants are disproportionately well-educated among Pakistanis), and come from a similarly diverse, relatively tolerant, and multi-ethnic society.
+In addition to national identity, many Pakistani Americans also identify with their ethnic group (i.e. Punjabi, Pashtun, Sindhi, Muhajir, Baloch etc.)

 Pakistani Americans are well represented in the fields of medicine, engineering, finance and information technology.
 Pakistani Americans have brought Pakistani cuisine to the United States, and Pakistani cuisine has been established as one of the most popular cuisines in the country with hundreds of Pakistani restaurants in each major city and several similar eateries in smaller cities and towns.
 There are many Pakistani markets and stores in the United States.
 Many of such establishments cater to a broader South Asian audience due to similarities in cuisine.
 Some of the largest Pakistani markets are in New York City, Central New Jersey, Washington, D.C., Chicago, Dallas and Houston.

 Languages

-Pakistani Americans often retain their native languages, such as Urdu.
+Pakistani Americans often retain their native languages, such as Punjabi, Saraiki, Sindhi, Balochi, Pashto and Kashmiri.
 As English is an official language in Pakistan and is taught in schools throughout the country, many immigrants coming to the United States generally have an ability to speak the English language.

-Many Pakistanis in the United States speak some of Pakistan's various regional languages such as Punjabi, Saraiki, Sindhi, Balochi, Pashto and Kashmiri.
+Many Pakistanis in the United States also speak Pakistan's national language Urdu, although it is not native to the country.